MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 }
 ```

-In this example, the team IDs are “red” and “blue”.
+In this example, the team IDs are "red" and "blue".
 The red team came in first and the blue team second.

 Other possible values for **outcome** are:

-* “win”
+* "win"
-* “loss”
+* "loss"
-* “draw”
+* "draw"
-* “noshow”
+* "noshow"

-If **outcome** is anything other than “rank,” the ranking is omitted for that team.
+If **outcome** is anything other than "rank," the ranking is omitted for that team.

 #### Constructing and submitting results

 Individual users write the match results to `/members/{index}/properties/system/arbitration` (`multiplayer_session::set_current_user_member_arbitration_results()`).

-The following example illustrates how a title might construct and submit a set of results, assuming that your title isn’t team based (that is, all players are on teams of one).
+The following example illustrates how a title might construct and submit a set of results, assuming that your title isn't team based (that is, all players are on teams of one).

 ```c++
 void Sample::SubmitResultsForArbitration()